 Add up all eligible payroll costs before federal taxes in 2019 or 2020.
 Only include costs from employees who primarily live in the US, excluding independent contractors that your business has hired — they can apply for a PPP loan on their own.

 New and seasonal businesses also have the option of using these payroll costs instead:

 - Businesses that opened in 2020.
 Add up monthly payroll costs between January 1, 2020 and February 29, 2020.

 - Seasonal businesses.
-Add up the payroll costs between either February 15 or March 1, 2019 and June 30, 2019.
+Add up the payroll costs for a 12-week period between February 15, 2019 and February 15, 2020.
 The start date is up to you, the business owner.